padrisimo/bookmarker/README.md

 # Bookmarker

-A simple bookmarker application using Electron, just for training fem.
+A simple bookmarker application using Electron, training project for fun.

 ## After cloning